Mary Astor: New beginnings

 In May 1932, the Thorpes purchased a yacht and sailed to Hawaii.
 Astor was expecting a baby in August, but gave birth in June in Honolulu.
-The child, a daughter, was named Marylyn Hauoli Thorpe: her first name combined her parents' names, and her middle name is Hawaiian.
+The child, a daughter, was named Marylyn Hauoli Thorpe: her first name combined her parents' names, and her middle name is Hawaiian (Hau'oli is a Hawaiian word that means joyful, happy, full of delight).
 When they returned to Southern California, Astor freelanced and gained the pivotal role of Barbara Willis in MGM's Red Dust (1932) with Clark Gable and Jean Harlow.
 In late 1932, Astor signed a featured player contract with Warner Bros.
 Meanwhile, besides spending lavishly, her parents invested in the stock market, which often turned out unprofitable.
-While they remained in Moorcrest, Astor dubbed it a "white elephant", and she refused to maintain the house.
+While they remained in Moorcrest, Astor dubbed it a "white elephant," and she refused to maintain the house.
 She had to turn to the Motion Picture Relief Fund in 1933 to pay her bills.
 She appeared as the female lead, Hilda Lake, niece of the murder victims, in The Kennel Murder Case (1933), co-starring with William Powell as detective Philo Vance.
 Film critic William K. Everson pronounced it a "masterpiece" in the August 1984 issue of Films in Review.

-Soon unhappy with her marriage, due to Thorpe having a short temper and a habit of listing her faults, Astor wanted a divorce by 1933.
+Soon unhappy with her marriage, due to Thorpe having a short temper and a habit of listing her faults, by 1933 Astor wanted a divorce.
 At a friend's suggestion, she took a break from movie-making in 1933 and visited New York alone.
 While there, enjoying a whirlwind social life, she met the playwright George S. Kaufman, who was in a strong, but open marriage.
 She documented their affair in her diary.
-Thorpe, by now making use of his wife's income, had discovered Astor's diary.
-He indicated her liaisons with other men, including Kaufman, would be used to claim she was an unfit mother in any divorce proceedings.
+Thorpe, by now making use of his wife's income, discovered Astor's diary, and told Astor that her liaisons with other men, including Kaufman, would be used in any divorce proceeding to support the charge that she was an unfit mother.